spine-examples/todo-list/GETTING-STARTED.md

 # TodoList Example walkthrough

-This guide describes the implementation details lying in the base of TodoList application.
+This guide describes the implementation details of TodoList application.

 The purpose of this guide is to describe the process of building a Spine-based system with the example of TodoList.